stereolabs/zed-hub-examples/samples/camera_viewer_sample/README.md

 $ edge_cli build
 ```

-Now you just need to [deploy your app](https://www.stereolabs.com/docs/cloud/applications/sample/#deploy) using the CMP interface:
+Now you just need to [deploy your app](https://www.stereolabs.com/docs/cloud/applications/sample/#deploy) using the ZEDHub interface:

 - In your workspace, in the **Applications** section, click on **Create a new app**
 - Get the .zip an Drag’n’Drop in the dedicated area